7.2 Communications procurement

 - providing local suppliers that wish to do business with Government the opportunity to do so through the adoption of the Buy Local Policy requirements; and

-- observation of ethical procurement standards during procurement activity (including external representatives purchasing on behalf of the Agency / Government).
+- observation of ethical procurement standards during the course of procurement activity by buyers (including external representatives purchasing on behalf of the Agency / Government).

 All procurement of communication and marketing goods and services must: